Use and Security of Information Systems

 4.1.4.
 Acquiring or sharing information necessary or related to the performance of an individual's assigned responsibilities.

 4.1.5.
-Reasonable use of computing facilities for personal correspondence, e.g. sending personal emails and using internet web sites so long as it does not interfere with staff productivity, bring Otago Polytechnic Limited into disrepute, pose a security risk, or consume sustained high-volume traffic.
+Reasonable use of computing facilities for personal correspondence e.g. sending personal emails and using internet web- sites so long as it does not interfere with kaimahi productivity, bring Otago Polytechnic into disrepute, pose a security risk, or consume sustained high-volume traffic.

 4.2.
 Unacceptable Practice